CoverRight’s Mission and Editorial Guidelines.

 Can I drop my Medicare Advantage plan and go back to my Original Medicare?

 You can switch from your Medicare Advantage plan to traditional Medicare during the Medicare Advantage Open Enrollment period or Annual Enrollment Period.
-Besides these two enrollment periods, you would need a qualifying situation and therefore a ‘Special Enrollment Period’ to drop the MA plan and return to Original Medicare.
+Besides these two enrollment periods, you would need a qualifying situation and, therefore, a ‘Special Enrollment Period’ to drop the MA plan and return to Original Medicare.

 What are the best Medicare Advantage plans?

-There really isn’t a best Medicare Advantage plan.
+There isn’t a best Medicare Advantage plan.
 This is because everyone has different needs.
 The plan that’s the best for your friend may not fit your needs at all.

 Richard Chan

-Richard is the Founder of CoverRight and based in New York.
+Richard is based in New York.
 He is passionate about empowering consumers to take control of their health and finances.
-Prior to starting CoverRight, Richard had extensive experience working in financial services with over 8 years' experience in consumer lending and investment banking.
+Prior to CoverRight, Richard had extensive experience working in financial services with over 8 years' experience in consumer lending and investment banking.